sjl/gundo.vim/README.markdown

 Usage
 -----

+Run `:help gundo` for the full docs.
+Here's the in-a-nutshell version.

 When you're editing a file you can bring up the undo graph for that file with `<F5>` (or whatever key you mapped it to).